 Leon : We met on the dance floor back in mid 2005 in the UK, at an illegal rave in the forest.
 The rest is history!

-Psymedia : Do you think being from the UK and having different influences has allowed you to create a unique sound with Future Frequency?
-When you guys announced the project were you scared of being labeled ‘full on turned progressive’ producers?
+Do you think being from the UK and having different influences has allowed you to create a unique sound with FF?

 Leon : I like to call it Psychedelic Progressive.
 I think what gives us the edge is coming from our full on trance background.
 It gives the project that extra edge and different/vibe and sound to other projects.
 UK underground progressive with a twist!

-Leon : That’s good to hear, did it die then?
-[Laughs] Well, I have heard it’s turned into a progressive scene.
-The great thing about Avalon is it has a range of 138-146.
+Leon : The great thing about my Avalon project is it has a range of 138-146.
 So I can take the journey anywhere the dance floor wants.
-Abroad the word on the street is prog is on the way out and full on is making the big comeback.
-But to be honest, I doubt it’s on the way out.
-But I really can see full on is making a huge comeback worldwide, the global dance floors have been responding to it massively in the last year.
+I really can see full on is making a huge comeback worldwide, the global dance floors have been responding to it massively.

 Joe : From my experience over the last couple of years touring, some of the most ultimate dance floor moments have taken place with heavy hitting positive full on trance.
-Nano, Alchemy, and others are pushing this sound as always and from what I can see globally, we seem to be moving into a golden age of full power trance once again.
+Nano Records and others are pushing this sound as always and from what I can see globally, we seem to be moving into a golden age of full power trance once again.

 Leon : Playing the last day sunset slot at Boom Festival 2014.
 It’s the Mothership of all festivals.
 I worked my whole career to earn the honour to play that set.
 Doesn’t get any bigger gig then that in this scene, one of the most amazing experiences in my life.
 Words can not describe how it made me feel.